Towards Hodge Theoretic Characterizations of 2d Rational SCFTs: Appendix: Additional notation and background

 for some finite set ${\cal A}$, $n_\alpha \in \N$, and a division algebra $D_\alpha$.

-When $A$ has a faithful representation on a vector space $M_\Q$ over $\Q$, $\dim_\Q (M_\Q) \geq \sum_{\alpha} n_\alpha q_\alpha [k_\alpha:\Q]$, where $k_\alpha$ is the center of $D_\alpha$, and $q_\alpha$ is the positive integer such that $[D_\alpha:k_\alpha] = q_\alpha^2$. \end{lemma}
+When $\mathfrak{R}$ has a faithful representation on a vector space $V_\Q$ over $\Q$, $\dim_\Q (V_\Q) \geq \sum_{\alpha} n_\alpha q_\alpha^2 [k_\alpha:\Q]$, where $k_\alpha$ is the center of $D_\alpha$, and $q_\alpha$ is the positive integer such that $[D_\alpha:k_\alpha] = q_\alpha^2$. \end{lemma}

-The following fact is regarded so trivial that we have to read that out between the lines in textbooks on semi-simple algebras.
+The following facts (Lemmas \ref{lemma:very-useful}, \ref{lemma:very-useful-2}) are regarded so trivial by mathematicians that we have to read that out between the lines in textbooks on semi-simple algebras.
 The authors are unable to refer to a specific text for this reason.
-For the reader with a background in string theory, it will still be better that it is written down explicitly.\footnote{ The appendix B.2 of the preprint version of \cite{Kanno:2017nub} (main text II.B.3 of the journal version) has a little more pedagogical explanation on the first half of Lemma \ref{lemma:very-useful}. } \begin{lemma} Let $F$ be a number field (with $[F:\Q] < \infty$), and $\{\tau_{a=1,\cdots, [F:\Q]} \}$ its embeddings to $\overline{\Q} \subset \C$.
+For the reader with a background in string theory, it will still be better that they are written down explicitly.\footnote{ The appendix B.2 of the preprint version of \cite{Kanno:2017nub} (main text II.B.3 of the journal version) has a little more pedagogical explanation on the first half of Lemma \ref{lemma:very-useful}.
+The statement here is slightly polished up from the version there, however. } \begin{lemma} Let $F$ be a number field (with $[F:\Q] < \infty$), and $\{\tau_{a=1,\cdots, [F:\Q]} \}$ its embeddings to $\overline{\Q} \subset \C$.
 Let $V_\Q$ be a vector space over $\Q$.
 We think of only the cases that $[F:\Q] = \dim_\Q V_\Q$ here.

 Suppose that $F$ acts non-trivially on $V_\Q$ (with $\Q \subset F$ acting as the scalar multiplication on the vector space $V_\Q$).
 The action of $F$ on $V_\Q$ can be diagonalized simultaneously; the $\dim_\Q V$ eigenvectors can be chosen in a following way.
 First, choose any non-zero element $v_* \in V_\Q$, and arbitrary basis $\{ \omega_{i=1,\cdots, [F:\Q]} \}$ of the vector space $F/\Q$.
 Then $\{ \omega_i \cdot v_* \}_{i=1,\cdots, [F:\Q]}$ can be used as a basis of the vector space $V_\Q$ over $\Q$.
 Now, we can choose the eigenvectors to be\footnote{ So, the action of $F$ on $V_\Q$ splits into 1-dimensions on $V_\Q \otimes_\Q k$ whenever $k \subset \overline{\Q}$ contains the normal closure of $F$ in $\overline{\Q}$. }